 Joe found an outlet for his newly found faith and he was on a mission!
-Wow! what a testimony it is to all of us that a man who could not talk used what he had available to share the Good News!
+Wow! what a testimony it is to all of us that a man who could not talk, get up from his bed, and hardly move muscles used what he had available to share the Good News!

 Joe was so excited by the devotions, he could not wait for me to post.
 He found it online and began to share with others; what a witness!
 He had no voice but began to spread the gospel to others.
 I remember Joe’s last text to me and my last text to him.
 He said to me, “Rochelle, Thank you for bringing me to faith in the Lord.”
 On July 31st I told him, “Joe, the Lord says to tell you He wants you to just Practice being in His Presence.
 That’s all.”
 I never got a response from him or heard back until his wife called me.
 Seven days after my last message to him, Joe had slipped into God’s FULL Presence forever.
 I saved the text messages from ministering to Joe in an icloud; if I convert to pdf. and print them out, there would be 349 pages of them.

 I look back on this now and can only say, for the Grace and Love of God I was able to do this.
 I lived with every device near me; at night I had all of them opened on my bed beside me in case Joe needed to talk (text) I would hear the ping.
 Lana, His loving wife was such a sweet witness to this transformation.
-It was wonderful to hear from her on this memorial day where she took a moment to reach me and to thank me for remembering the loss of her love.
+It was wonderful to hear from her after the first memorial day of his passing; she took a moment to reach me and to thank me for remembering the loss of her love by doing this post.

 She and I affirmed our love and respect for each other and how we look forward to meeting one day… should she come east coast, or I go west coast.
 What a joyful union that would be!